 - Coverage of entry and exit points

-- Poorly-lit areas on the premises
+- Coverage of poorly-lit areas on the premises

 - Possible theft both internal and external